derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-19/03/2023 16:16:37 : 3 Database Admins walked into a NoSQL bar.
+20/03/2023 16:19:31 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why do Java programmers have to wear glasses?
-Because they don't see sharp.
+How to explain the movie Inception to a programmer?
+When you run a VM inside another VM, inside another VM ... everything runs real slow!
 <!-- replace-with-joke ends -->